MeToo movement in India: Challenges

-India's Me Too movement differs in key ways from the movement in the United States.
+India's MeToo movement differs in key ways from the movement in the United States.
 The allegations against Harvey Weinstein were investigated by reliable sources in the US, while in India, accusations emerged on social media, where women posted their grievances.
 In addition, laws against defamation in India allow the prosecution of women who are unable to prove their allegations, with a maximum jail term of two years, while the First Amendment protects such rights in the United States.
 As a result, activists began to work towards strengthening the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, which was implemented poorly since its establishment.

-As of mid-October 2018, the social "Me Too" campaign of India has continued to grow and be covered by major media outlets as a topic of importance, with victims outing their abusers on a regular basis.
+As of mid-October 2018, the social " MeToo" campaign of India has continued to grow and be covered by major media outlets as a topic of importance, with victims outing their abusers on a regular basis.
 The movement has since resulted in major social consequences for several of those accused, such as firing or resignation from their jobs, condemnation and disassociation from members of their respective industries, and indignation against their actions from their fans and/or the public at large.
 Similarly, accusers have also been the target of countersuits from the accused, even as they often have social support and added coverage from the media.

-While the Indian Me Too movement brought stories of sexual harassment and abuse to the forefront, this likely reflects only a fraction of a much larger phenomenon.
+While the Indian MeToo movement brought stories of sexual harassment and abuse to the forefront, this likely reflects only a fraction of a much larger phenomenon.
 Scholar Shamika Dixit coined the term 'imagined constraints' to describe the limitations of social media platforms, which discouraged many Indian women from speaking out.
-Through interviews, she uncovered how women wanted to avoid the familial judgement, social stigma and emotional labour that came with participating in the Me Too movement.
+Through interviews, she uncovered how women wanted to avoid the familial judgement, social stigma and emotional labour that came with participating in the MeToo movement.
 This ultimately constrained the agency of individual women to publicly voice their experiences.